 Saskatoon serviceberry (Amelanchier alnifolia) is a berry-producing zone 2 perennial shrub native to the Canadian prairies.

-Early spring, the white flower clusters emerge before the small oval-shaped leaves.
+In early spring, the white flower clusters emerge before the leaves.

 In zone 2, saskatoon serviceberries are ripe to pick by July.
 While in warmer regions, as early as May and June!